4 Testing Code Against Model

 not be tied up with long test runs in order to get precise insights into

-system behavior.
 How the Reactis-generated test data may be used in HIL testing will in general

 depend on the HIL environment used.
 HIL tools typically provide a scripting